 In addition to this, IASI-NG has a huge potential to measure greenhouse gases, clouds, aerosols, ozone and trace gases.

 IASI-NG has a direct heritage from the IASI (InfraRed Atmospheric Sounding Interferometer) instrument on board EUMETSAT Polar System (EPS) satellites.
 IASI-NG will ensure continuity to EPS-IAS, with improved spectral and radiometric performances.

-The primary objective of the IAS (Infra-red Atmospheric Sounding) mission is to support Numerical Weather Prediction at regional and global scales, through the provision of infrared radiance spectra measurements with information on:
+The primary objective of the IAS (Infra-red Atmospheric Sounding) mission is to support numerical weather prediction (NWP) at regional and global scales, through the provision of infrared radiance spectra measurements with information on: